2018 Application Deadline: Wednesday, February 21, 2018 @ 10:00 a.m. Eastern Standard Time

-The IBBME Undergraduate Summer Research Program is a 12 to 16-week program that presents an opportunity for students to work in a biomedical engineering research environment, on campus or at one of our partner hospitals.
+The IBBME Undergraduate Summer Research Program is a 16-week program that presents an opportunity for students to work in a biomedical engineering research environment, on campus or at one of our partner hospitals.

 The USRP experience culminates with a mini-symposium where students present their research to their fellow students and faculty.